 A. Direct-set starter buttermilk culture is a single-use culture; one packet makes one batch of buttermilk or sour cream.
 Heirloom buttermilk starter culture is reusable indefinitely, with care.
 Heirloom buttermilk must be recultured at least every 7 days.

-Q. What ingredients are in your buttermilk starter?
+Q. What ingredients and bacteria strains are in your buttermilk starter?

 Q. Do I need to buy buttermilk starter each time I make buttermilk?

-A. With a direct-set starter culture, each packet makes approximately eight batches of buttermilk or sour cream.
-Our heirloom variety culture is a reusable culture.
+The heirloom Cultured Buttermilk Starter is a reusable culture.
 With proper care, the culture can be perpetuated from batch to batch.
-You simply reserve a small amount of buttermilk from a previous batch to make a new batch saving you lots of money over buying commercial products!
-Raw milk users, please see the special instructions included with your order to ensure that you maintain a pure starter culture.
+Reserve a small amount of buttermilk from a previous batch to make a new batch once per week.

 Q. Can I use goat milk to activate an heirloom or direct-set buttermilk starter culture?

 Q. Can I use non-homogenized milk to make buttermilk?

 A. Yes.
 Non-homogenized milk makes wonderful buttermilk.
-The only difference you will see when making buttermilk with non-homogenized milk is that the cream will rise to the top of the buttermilk just like it does with the milk so the top layer of the buttermilk will be more yellow in color.
+The only difference when making buttermilk with non-homogenized milk is that the cream will rise to the top of the buttermilk just like it does with the milk, so the top layer of the buttermilk will be more yellow in color.

 Q. Can I use low-fat milk to make buttermilk?

-A. Yes, but the buttermilk will have a thinner consistency than buttermilk made with whole milk.
+A. Yes, though the buttermilk will have a thinner consistency than buttermilk made with whole milk.